 In contrast to an oral presentation, a “poster” is a visual representation of the research project that must convey the essence of your message.
 In effect, it “talks” for the researcher.
 Using the virtual format, you will not be able to walk your audience through the poster, so make sure that it contains enough information for them to understand what your research is about.
-We highly encourage you to download one of the two Boise State poster templates found here (no permissions required for downloads).

 While posters are not uniform most generally include the following:

 - Title telling the name of the project, the people involved in the work, and their affiliation.
 The title should be large font, descriptive, and concise.

 - Abstract stating what you set out to do, how you have done it, the key results, and the main findings and conclusions.